Contact Us

 Top Fintech Trends Enabling Smart and Secure Finance

-Eight fintech trends that look set to redefine the finance and banking sector
+Seven fintech trends that look set to redefine the finance and banking sector

 1. Digital-only banks

 Digital banking is a popular and preferred method of money management for many—and has been since before the pandemic struck.
-But digital-only fintech services that negate the need to stand in lengthy queues at physical banking locations have gained real ground since.
+But digital-only fintech solutions and services that negate the need to stand in lengthy queues at physical banking locations have gained real ground since.

 Arguably the most important aspect of digital-only banking, however, is its potential to reach a wider demographic than has ever been possible before.
 According to a recent World Bank report, there are still up to 1.7 billion people without access to the global banking system.
 So the significance of opening up access to essential financial services cannot be underplayed.

-3. Public cloud
+2. Public cloud

 A report by the International Data Corporation (IDC) indicates that investment in public cloud infrastructure and services will have doubled between 2019 and 2023—with the banking sector accounting for roughly a third of spending.